 Physical Delivery, how a speaker uses his or her body, finds its foundation in a couple of basic principles.
 Effective physical delivery should primarily eliminate distractions of any kind.
 Swaying, fidgeting, nervous pacing, or shifting of weight, are signs of poor physical delivery.
 We want the speakers to look confident and poised.
 Gestures should be an extension of the words, helping to emphasize the ideas being spoken.
 Speakers often will move around the speaking area.
 Most often they will use movement when they are transitioning from the introduction, from one main point to another, and to the conclusion.
-Basically, the speaker's actions should be looking for consistent, engaging eye contact.
+Basically, the speaker's actions should enhance and blend into their presentation, not distract from it.
+And finally, you should be looking for consistent, engaging eye contact.
 The easiest way for a speaker to connect to his audience is to look at them.